Telekom Malaysia: Telekom Museum

 This museum is housed in a neo-classical building, constructed in 1928 to serve as a telephone exchange.
 Today, it has a collection of telecommunications devices depicting the evolution of Malaysia's telecommunications industry.

 TM One

-TM One is a consolidated brand following the reorganisation of TM business clusters in 2017, along with the consolidated brand of unifi and TM GLOBAL.
+TM One is a consolidated brand following the reorganisation of TM business clusters in 2017, along with the consolidated brand of unifi and TM Global.
 With the consolidation, TM One consists of its previous business cluster Managed Accounts (TM Enterprise and TM Government) and several of TM Group's subsidiaries servicing the same cluster of customers, namely VADS, VADS Lyfe and GITN.

 Fibrecomm Network (M) Sdn Bhd

-This company has been around since 1995.
-It was established under Celcom which was previously under Telekom Malaysia at that period.
-Telekom Malaysia own 51 percent shares while Tenaga Nasional Berhad has owned the rest of the shares.
-Their main products is bandwidth, wavelength and internet access.
+This company has existed since 1995.
+It was established under Celcom, which was previously under TM at that period.
+TM owns 51 percent shares while Tenaga Nasional Berhad owns the rest of the shares.
+The company's main products are bandwidth, wavelength and internet access.

 Fiberail (M) Sdn Bhd

-This company established in 1992.
-Its own by Telekom Malaysia and KTMB.
+This company was incorporated in 1992.
+It is jointly owned by TM and KTM Berhad, Malaysia's state-owned railway operator.
+The company provides fiberoptic cable networks along the railway and gas pipeline corridors in Malaysia.